Yeast Dinner Rolls

 No ratings yet

 Store-bought is fine, but there’s something special about the smell of fresh bread baking in your house.
-These dinner rolls are easy to make and just require a little patience for the double-rise of the dough.
-You end up with light-and-fluffy rolls that are great with a slab of butter or to soak up the gravy from your holiday plate.
+These yeast dinner rolls are easy to make and require just a little bit of time for a double-rise.
+An easy dinner roll recipe for holidays or any time of year.

 Cook Time: 16 minutes